-PS4 games are coming PlayStation Now - can it finally become the Netflix of gaming?
+Thanks to PlayStation Now, PS4 games are coming to PC

 Sony plans to begin a private beta test with PS4 games on PS Now and says subscribers should look out for an email invitations.

-Although there are currently 483 PS3 games available to stream via PlayStation Now, it hasn’t proved another incentive for PS4 and Windows users to sign up en masse.
+Although there are currently 483 PS3 games available to stream via PlayStation Now, it hasn’t proved enough of an incentive for PS4 and Windows PC users to sign up en masse.

 Last month, Sony announced it’d be shuttering the service on PS3, PS Vita, Smart TVs and Blu-ray players and the PlayStation TV streaming box in August this year.

-This prompted many observers - this one included - to speculated the service might be on the verge of collapse.
+This prompted many observers - this one included - to speculate the service might be on the verge of collapse.
 Far from that, it appears Sony is doubling down.

 Currently, the most popular games on the service include Red Dead Redemption, Tekken Tag Tournament 2, Mortal Kombat, WWE 2K15 and The Last of Us.